oven-sh/bun/docs/test/mocks.md

 Instead of manually restoring each mock individually with `mockFn.mockRestore()`, restore all mocks with one command by calling `mock.restore()`.
 Doing so does not reset the value of modules overridden with `mock.module()`.

+This can reduce the amount of code in your tests by adding this to `afterEach` blocks in each test file or even in your [test preload code](https://bun.sh/docs/runtime/bunfig#test-preload).

 ```ts
 import { expect, mock, spyOn, test } from "bun:test";